xtmtd/MSA-and-tree-metrics-exploration/README.md

 ## Interactive Analysis Platform

 The Interactive Analysis Platform is a comprehensive R Shiny web application that provides researchers with an intuitive interface for exploring phylogenomic datasets, performing statistical analysis, and generating MSA simulation commands.
 This document covers the overall architecture, core functionality, and technical implementation of the MSA_Tree_metrics_exploration.R application.
 The platform provides three main analytical capabilities through a tabbed interface, each with specialized tools and visualizations.
 For detailed information about specific components, see User Interface Components, Data Loading and Filtering, Statistical Analysis and Visualization, and MSA Simulation Tools.
 For information about preparing input data, see Feature Extraction Tool.
 The built-in DNA and AA empirical datasets collected relevant metrics for 733,430 and 232,115 MSAs, respectively.
-Most features have been generated from the above extract_msa_tree_features.py, except for Gamma shape, which could be mined from tree inference tools, e.g. FastTree or IQ-TREE.
+Most features have been generated from the above extract_msa_tree_features.py, except for Gamma shape 'alpha', which could be mined from tree inference tools, e.g. FastTree or IQ-TREE.

 The Shiny application requires these R packages, which can be installed by:

-&emsp;&emsp;install.packages(c("data.table", "ggplot2", "purrr", "corrplot", "shiny", "bslib"))
+&emsp;&emsp;install.packages(c("data.table", "ggplot2", "purrr", "corrplot", "shiny", "bslib", "shinyjs"))

 Launch the Shiny Application: